emanepe/comp2113project/README.md

    - The game is aimed to improve the typing speed for the random words.

 **Rules**
    1. User first select numbers of word for the session.
-It can be cout << "User can also choose numbers of word to challenge.
+It can be
+   2. 2.
+"User can also choose numbers of word to challenge.
 (10, 20, 30 words)" << endl;
-	cout << "User has to type a given word maintaining at least 70% accuracy." << endl;
+   3. Then "User has to type a given word maintaining at least 70% accuracy." << endl;
 	cout << "All inputs Are case sensitive." << endl;
 	cout << "User can also view their cumulative record. (can be reset)" << endl;
 	cout << "Please enjoy and type 'e' and enter key to exit" << endl;